All-optical switching at the two-photon limit with interference-localized states: Switching with a three-site model

-where we have defined the ratio $r_{\mathrm{AB}}$.
 Similar processes to construct localized states are used in flat-band lattice construction~\cite{calugaru2022general}.
-Destructive interference on a three-state system is also behind the formation of dark states in the context of electromagnetically induced transparency~\cite{fleischhauer2005electromagnetically}.
+Destructive interference on a three-state system is also behind the formation of dark states in the electromagnetically induced transparency phenomenon~\cite{fleischhauer2005electromagnetically}, that is relevant for all-optical switching by slowing light down or enhancing optical Kerr nonlinearities~\cite{schmidt1996giant, lukin2001controlling}.

-This simple general model contains notable solutions.
-The unit cell of the Stub lattice is obtained by setting $\epsilon_\mathrm{A}=0$ and $t_{\mathrm{AB}}=0$, that is, direct connection between the sites A and B is cut.
-The localized state energy also vanishes $E_{\mathrm{loc}}=0$.
-This case and its eigenstates are illustrated in Fig. \ref{fig:Fig2} (a).
-Furthermore, the unit cell of the sawtooth lattice \cite{pyykkonen2021} is obtained by setting $\epsilon_A = t_{AC} = t_{AB}/\sqrt{2} = t_{BC}/\sqrt{2}$ and is considered in the Appendix \ref{sec:sawtooth}.
-Importantly, one is able to achieve localized states with purely positive hopping amplitudes and without on-site potential differences between sites.
-In these solutions, the localizing destructive interference occurs due to relative phases of the state amplitudes rather than the phases in the hopping amplitudes.
+The three-site model contains notable solutions.
+The unit cell of the sawtooth lattice is obtained by setting $\epsilon_A = t_{AC} = t_{AB}/\sqrt{2} = t_{BC}/\sqrt{2}$.
+The sawtooth lattice case is discussed in Appendix \ref{sec:sawtooth}.
+Furthermore, the unit cell of the Stub lattice is obtained by setting $\epsilon_\mathrm{A}=0$ and $t_{\mathrm{AB}}=0$, i.e., A and B are disconnected.
+This case and its eigenstates are illustrated in Fig. \ref{fig:Fig2} (a) and further discussed in the following due to its simplicity, positive hoppings and zero on-site energies.

-In the following, we demonstrate the switching by the Stub unit cell due to its simplicity, positive hoppings and zero on-site energies.
-Furthermore, we will see below that it offers tunability by the ratio $r_{\mathrm{AB}}$ between the amplitudes of the sites A and B in the localized state.
-The sawtooth lattice is discussed in Appendix \ref{sec:sawtooth}.